atomjack/cmbot/README.md

 Ban an artist.
 If a DJ attempts to play a song by a banned artist, the bot will immediately escort them from the decks and warn them that the artist is banned.

+### bansong ( [artist:string - song:string] )

+Ban a song.
+If a DJ attempts to play a banned song, the bot will give them 15 seconds to skip or else be escorted off the decks.
+If no argument is supplied, the currently playing song is banned, and the 15 second warning is given.
+Artist and song arguments are case insensitive, but must match the spelling of the id3 tags exactly.

 ### bannedartists

 Show the list of banned artists.
 If this list gets long enough, it will cut off when displayed in chat, but won't be in PM.